PyMesh/PyMesh/doc/basic.rst

 Saving Mesh:
 ------------
-The following formats are supported for saving meshes: .obj, .off, .ply, .msh.
+The following formats are supported for saving meshes: .obj, .off, .ply, .mesh, .msh.
 Saving in .stl format is not supported because STL files use more disk space and stores less information.
 To save a mesh::